Essay

 2. Every plugin in nvim/lua/plugins/ is downloaded.

-3. The snacks.dashboard startup screen appears with quick links to recent files, sessions, and common actions.
+3. The snacks.dashboard startup screen appears — an ASCII-art "ACH NEOVIM" header with quick links to find files, grep text, recent files, config, and Lazy.

 4. As soon as you open a file in any supported language, mason starts installing the matching LSP server, formatter, and linter in the background.
 You'll see a snacks.notifier toast for every install.